owid/owid-catalog-py/README.md

 - `v0.2.2`
   - Repack frames to compact dtypes on `Table.to_feather()`
 - `v0.2.1`
-  - Fix key typo used in version check
+  - Fix key `typo` used in version check
 - `v0.2.0`
   - Copy dataset metadata into tables, to make tables more traceable
   - Add API versioning, and a requirement to update if your version of this library is too old
 - `v0.1.1`
-  - Add support for Python 3.8
+  - Add support for Python 3.9
 - `v0.1.0`
-  - Initial release, including searching and fetching data from a remote catalog
+  - Initial release, including `searching` and `fetching` data from a remote catalog